-The Delphix Engine updates each database and log file ACL to include a deny-delete "access control entry" (ACE) for the user account running the SQL Server instance.
+Each database and log file ACL is updated to include a deny delete "access control entry" (ACE) for the user account running the SQL Server instance.

-You can still drop VDBs directly through SQL Server tools.
-However, a warning message will be displayed, and the files will remain on the volume that the Delphix Engine exports.
+VDBs can still be dropped directly through SQL Server tools, however a warning message will be displayed and the files will remain on the volume exported by Delphix.
 This file deletion prevention also applies to attempts to remove files from a database using the ALTER DATABASE ..
 REMOVE FILE command.

-If a VDB is inadvertently dropped, you can reattach the database using SQL Server tools.
+If a VDB is inadvertently dropped, the database can be reattached using SQL Server tools.

-If you intend to delete the files from the volume that the Delphix Engine provides, you can change the ACLs on the files using the icacls command:
+If it is your intention to delete the files from the volume provided by Delphix, the ACLs on the files can be changed using the icacls command.

 icacls <file> /remove <SQL Server instance account>:deny(D)